 Imposing, impressive, and towering above the quaint village of North Nibley on the fringes of the Cotswolds, the Tyndale Monument is a staggering 111 foot tall and was constructed in 1866 to honour local Cotswolds man William Tyndale, most famed for his translation work of the New Testament.

-Today, you can climb the rolling green hill to reach Tyndale Monument (there’s plenty of parking in North Nibley).
+Today, you can climb the rolling green hill to reach Tyndale Monument (there’s plenty of parking in the village of North Nibley itself).
 Once at the structure, it’s possible to climb the 121 stairs to the top, where you’ll be rewarded for your efforts by a myriad of stunning scenery such as lush green woodland and teeny tiny houses.

 The secret Perry and Dawes Almshouses, Wotton-Under-Edge